A Guide to Mexico City's Best Neighbourhoods

 It’s not all Roma and Condesa

-Mexico City is massive and complicated, it’s also easy to make a wrong turn.
-There is more to it than frenetic Centro, hipster Condesa, polished Polanco, and bohemian Coyoacan, but these hoods are a good place to start.
+Mexico City is as massive as it is complicated, so it's easy to make a wrong turn.
+There is more to CDMX than frenetic Centro, hipster Condesa, polished Polanco, and bohemian Coyoacan, but these colonias are a good place to start.

 DOWNTOWN AREA (ZONA CENTRO)